Home | Community Forum | Blog

 • data loss refers to an incident where data is destroyed, deleted, corrupted, or made unreadable by users and software applications.
 It is often unintentional and caused by internal reasons, affecting data availability and integrity.

-A DLP solution speaks to all three categories, which cause unwanted exposure of sensitive data to unauthorized parties.
+A data loss protection solution speaks to all three categories, which cause unwanted exposure of sensitive data to unauthorized parties.

 In SAP systems, the risks of data loss are inherent in the daily workflow of an organization.
 Unauthorized access and modification of databases, whether intentional or not, can easily lead to data loss.
 In the context of global partnerships, supply chains, and a diversified workforce, it is challenging to restrict data flow within a fixed perimeter.
 It is common to download and share relevant documents with external users – whether as attachments, document info records, or AO reports – potentially disclosing sensitive information inadvertently.